Jalalhejazi/powershell-automation/readme.md

 - We start with the basics in 3 days
 - Some Advanced features in 2 days

-- Best Practices from DevOps automation
+# Best Practices from DevOps automation

-# Best Practice

 - The best way to learn PowerShell is to automate **Cloud Resources**
   - Create/connect Windows Virtual Machines